tableau-mkt/components-boilerplate/README.md

 `Nocode: true` tag to the KSS comment.
 * To prevent the the default exmaple from rendering for a component, add a `Nodefault: true` tag to the KSS comment.
+* To prevent the entire component from rendering in the style guide altogether, add a `Hidden: true` tag to the KSS comment.
+This is useful in cases where the component is not yet ready to be added to the style guide or when a handlebars template is needed as a partial, but doesn't correspond to an actual component.
+* To alter the background color of an example, add a `Bgcolor: #333333` tag to the KSS comment where the value can be any CSS valid color (hexidecimal, rgb, or color keyword).
+This is useful in the case that a component is meant to only be shown on a darker background, for instance.

 ## Adding/Editing Components